microsoftgraph/microsoft-graph-docs-contrib/concepts/partners-billing-usageexport-api-concept.md

 **2. Operation status endpoint**

-•    Poll the URL repeatedly until the manifest URL is returned.
+•    Poll the URL repeatedly until the manifest is returned.

-•    The API response includes a Retry-After header that indicates the interval between requests.

-**3. Manifest endpoint**

-•    Access the storage folder provided by this endpoint to download the actual billing data.

-•    The response partitions the files to enhance throughput and I/O parallelism.